natewong1313/chatGPT-c-client/README.md

     return 0;
 }
 ```
-When building this example, make sure to include the libcurl library `-lcurl` in your makefile.

 ## ChatCompletion structure
 The create_chat_completion function returns a pointer to a ChatCompletion struct.
 Here's what it looks like